adamdecaf/server-monitors/README.md

 This is a collection of scripts (and cron jobs) to setup some basic monitoring of servers.

+Note: This is setup for the default amazon ami on an ec2 server.
+You may have to alter this to get it work perfectly on your server.

 # Install

 First, you must have python and twilio-python installed.